Grades

 Students may elect to change the grading option from graded to S/U or from S/U to graded through the deadlines designated at the Registrar's Office as posted on the registrar’s calendar.

-Courses taken S/U on St. Olaf study abroad and away programs count toward the 6 S/U courses allowed.
+Credits taken S/U on St. Olaf study abroad and away programs count toward the 6 S/U credits allowed.
 This use of S/U is distinguished from study abroad and away courses offered P/N only.

 Students transferring to St. Olaf or transferring work taken at other institutions after entering St. Olaf may be subject to additional S/U restrictions and should consult with the registrar in advance.